yjaaidi/Chaos/documentation/disruptions.md

 ##Objects

-Disruptions is an array of some impact object.
+Disruptions is an array of some impact objects.

-Traffic_reports is an array of some traffic_report object.
+Traffic_reports is an array of some traffic_report objects.
 One traffic_report object is a complex object, made of a network, an array of lines and an array of stop_areas.

 A typical traffic_report object will contain: